ArmantoArisRoutsis/100_Days_Of_Code/Day-7__Hangman-Game/Readme.md

-You can view this application live at [this link.](https://repl.it/@ArisRoutsis/Day-7-Hangman-2-Start#main.py)
+You can view this application live by clicking [this link.](https://repl.it/@ArisRoutsis/Day-7-Hangman-2-Start#main.py)